CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Most importantly, rerun the E2E tests and confirm that our app still works.

-Now let's push it up to the origin and open a pull request.
+If you have any uncommitted changes, commit them to git.
+Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] Add restaurants